dandenney/dandenney.com-astro/src/content/posts/front-end-dev/footer-link-columns-with-subgrid.md

 The [formal definition on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row#span_integer_custom-ident_) is:
 > Contributes a grid span to the grid item's placement such that the corresponding edge of the grid item's grid area is n lines from the opposite edge.

 Here's some code to visualize how it works.
 The `style` block here is real, so you can edit the code and see how it affects the UI.
-Or, here's a pen.
+Or, here's a <a href="https://codepen.io/dandenney/pen/LYoNNjV">pen</a>.

 <style>
   .example {